 12 Intriguing Dystopian Movies Like V for Vendetta

 When it comes to some of the best dystopian films, V for Vendetta would always have a place among the top hundered.
 While there are some narrative differences between the comics and the books, both are quite fascinating in their own way.
-Being a huge fan, I started looking for some movies like V for Vendetta and compiled this list.
+Being a huge fan, I started looking for some films like V for Vendetta and compiled this list.
 These movies more or less explore the similar theme of a socially-oppressed society where everything in control of corrupt people.

 It’s 1982, the year when the aliens finally arrive on Earth.
 Fast forward twenty-eight years, though, they’re just a burden for the government.
 When a multi-national corporation is tasked to forcibly evict them from the refugee camps, a few complications arise.
 The head of the operation comes into the contact of an alien chemical, compelling him to seek help of his new alien friends.